teck7/Blog-App/README.md

 - refactor the article controller using filters
   (i.e insert @ article = Article.find(params[:id]) into set_article method within private)

-- create a partial file, "__form.html.erb" in app/views/articles directory
+- create a partial file, "form.html.erb" in app/views/articles directory
-  (i.e cut all the common code from new.html.erb and edit.html.erb except the heading and paste into __form.html.erb )
+  (i.e cut all the common code from new.html.erb and edit.html.erb except the heading and paste into form.html.erb )

+## Adding Devise Gem for User Management
+- Visit Devise Github repo for installation and setup information
+-